 Kristin Smith (Director, External Programs)

 Kristin Smith joined the NYSCF team in 2009 and works on NYSCF's external programs including the Innovator Programs, the Science and Technology Education Program (STEP) and the Initiative on Women in Science and Engineering (IWISE).
 She graduated from Yale University in 2009, where she completed premedical requirements and studied history of science and medicine.
 Currently, Kristin sits on the board of The Young Friends of the Taubman Institute and serves as an undergraduate admissions interviewer for Yale University.
 She also holds an advanced certification in wines and spirits from the Wine & Spirit Education Trust.

 Susan L. Solomon (Chief Executive Officer and Co-Founder)

 Susan L. Solomon is Chief Executive Officer and Co-Founder of The New York Stem Cell Foundation (NYSCF), a non-profit organization established in 2005 to accelerate cures through stem cell research.

-She received her BA from New York University and her JD from Rutgers University School of Law.
-She has three sons and is married to Paul Goldberger, the Pulitzer Prize-winning writer on architecture.
+She received her BA cum laude from New York University and her JD from Rutgers University School of Law, where she was as an editor of the Law Review.

 Shannon Steen (Development Manager)